Aniket-cabe/cabe-mvp-main/README.md

-# Cabe Arena Monorepo
+# CaBE Arena MVP

-A modern full-stack monorepo built with React, Express, TypeScript, and Yarn workspaces.
+A modern full-stack platform for skill validation and gamified learning built with React, Express, TypeScript, and Yarn workspaces.

 ## 🚀 Features